Microsoft-USEduAzure/workshops/modern-data-warehouse/azure-data-factory-v2/provision-azure-data-factory-v2.md

 ## Task: Create Azure Data Factory V2

-### We'll be creating our initial pipeline project to load a small JSON file from a HTTP endpoint and load into our Azure Data Lake Gen2 storage.
+### We'll create our first data factory and optionally link to a Git repository.

 1. In Azure Portal, click **+Create a resource** link at top left of the page